p4lang/behavioral-model/docs/simple_switch.md

   what error occurred during parsing.
 - `parser_error_location` (sm14) - Not present in v1model.p4, and not
   implemented in simple_switch.
+- `clone_spec` (v1m): should not be accessed directly.
+It is set by the `clone` and `clone3` action primitives and is required for the packet clone (aka mirror) feature.
+The "ingress to egress" clone primitive action must be called from the ingress pipeline, and the "egress to egress" clone primitive action must be called from the egress pipeline.

 ## Intrinsic metadata